marissap/notesbymaris/content/hash-maps1/index.md

 ---
 title: "Data Structures: Hash Maps Part 1"
+description: 'Visualization of a hash map and a few notes.
+Part 1 of 2.'
 date: '2019-01-10'
 image: 'hashmap-ex.png'
-tags: ['data structures']
+tags: ['data-structures']
-description: 'Visualization of a hash map and a few notes.
-Part 1 of 2.'
 ---

 A map of a collection of key value pairs.
 The structure tries to do constant time.